 Shot blasting and diamond grinding remove the top layer of the substrate and provide a key for adhesion.
 Both methods are specifically designed to grind down the surface and give it a key.
 Shot Blasting involves rapidly impacting the substrate surface with a controlled stream of abrasive shot material.
 Whereas the diamond grinding process involves removing a thin layer of the surface using rotating grinding blades with diamond tips.

 Damp Proof Membrane (DPM)

-Damp Proof Membrane also known as epoxy resin primer prevents moisture coming into contact with the flooring system.
+Damp Proof Membrane knew as epoxy resin primer prevents moisture from coming into contact with the flooring system.
 If water/moisture does come in contact, then the full bond strength may not be achieved.
 This in turn could result in blistering, partial delamination, or complete failure of the full resin system.

 Engineering and Manufacturing Flooring

-PSC were called back by long term client Bilton & Johnson Building Co Ltd to look at 2400 square metres of dirty concrete in a former warehouse in Sheffield.
+PSC was called back by long term client Bilton & Johnson Building Co Ltd to look at 2400 square metres of dirty concrete in a former warehouse in Sheffield.

-The building being purchased by an engineering company, Bilton & Johnson were managing the building renovation.
-Bilton & Johnson’s client wanted a cost effective, hard wearing floor, that would be high gloss, easy to clean and appealing.
+The building being purchased by an engineering company, Bilton & Johnson was managing the building renovation.
+Bilton & Johnson’s client wanted a cost-effective, hard-wearing floor, that would be high gloss, easy to clean and appealing.